 You should especially consider wearing compression socks for flying while pregnant.

 Get The Best Compression Socks Today

 If you’re ready to learn how to choose compression socks for flying and other activities, check out the selection at Dr. Motion.
-In addition to finding the socks that work right for your body, you can find a range of styles that appeal to your taste.
-There’s no reason to choose between function and form.
+In addition to finding the socks you love that work right for your body, you can find a wide variety of styles that appeal to your taste.
+There’s no reason to choose between function and form when buying socks.
 We have both ready to keep your legs healthy on your next flight.